Viola enjoys passing on the nuggets of wisdom she's collected. She has made eye contact with Robert Redford and chatted with Julia Roberts.

 - Hot glue gun

 You can purchase soy wax online and most of the rest of the ingredients at a natural food store or craft store.

-You can also melt wax over a low temperature on the stove.
-Place flakes in a large sauce pan and stir often until wax is clear and no flakes are visible.
+You can also melt wax at a low temperature on the stove.
+Place flakes in a large saucepan and stir often until wax is clear and no flakes are visible.

 Gently stir the oil into the wax and allow to cool to about 110 to 120 degrees.